EvoTestOps/AISysRev/README.md

 ### LLMs Access and LLM screening speed
-The tool is integrated with [OpenRouter](https://openrouter.ai/), which supports multiple LLMs ranging from very affordable to top-tier models like OpenAI’s ChatGPT, Google’s Gemini, Anthropic’s Claude, Meta's LLama, and Mistral.
+The application is integrated with [OpenRouter](https://openrouter.ai/), which supports multiple LLMs ranging from very affordable to top-tier models like OpenAI’s ChatGPT, Google’s Gemini, Anthropic’s Claude, Meta's LLama, and Mistral.
 To use the models, you need to provide an [OpenRouter](https://openrouter.ai/) key.
 You can set spending limits for each key directly on the [OpenRouter](https://openrouter.ai/) website.
 New users also receive $5 in free credits when creating an account.
 <img width="784" height="117" alt="{585DBE92-5A2F-412E-BEF1-A727015EE872}" src="https://github.com/user-attachments/assets/bc112d74-31a0-4ce0-aeec-4879030c391e" />

 Note: Paper screening speed is about 4,5s per paper.